Injectables

 Pickering Clinic

 In Ontario, Licensed Practical Nurses (LPNs, called Registered Practical Nurses or RPNs provincially) can perform cosmetic injections under a medical directive from a physician or nurse practitioner, but the scope is narrower than that of a Registered Nurse.
 Most clinics restrict injectables to RNs, NPs, or physicians for clinical and liability reasons.
-At Victoria Rose Aesthetics in Pickering, every injection is placed by Victoria Rose Cyr, RN BScN, a Registered Nurse with over a decade of clinical experience and former teaching roles with the Canadian Board of Aesthetic Medicine and Centennial College's Cosmetic Injectables Program.
-Victoria works under a delegated medical directive and follows Health Canada-approved protocols for Nuceiva, Teosyal hyaluronic acid injections, and other regulated products.
-Book a consultation to discuss your treatment plan with Victoria directly.
+At Victoria Rose Aesthetics in Pickering, injections are placed by Registered Nurses.
+The clinic is led by Victoria Rose Cyr, RN BScN, who brings over a decade of clinical experience and former teaching roles with the Canadian Board of Aesthetic Medicine and Centennial College's Cosmetic Injectables Program, and who sets the standard her nurse injection team works to.
+The team injects under a delegated medical directive and follows Health Canada-approved protocols for Nuceiva, Teosyal hyaluronic acid injections, and other regulated products.
+Book a consultation to discuss your treatment plan.

 Cosmetic injectables are Health Canada-approved medical products delivered through a fine needle or cannula to soften wrinkles, restore volume, or refine facial contours.
 The two main categories are neuromodulators such as Nuceiva, which relax targeted muscles to smooth dynamic lines on the forehead, around the eyes, and between the brows, and hyaluronic acid injections such as Teosyal, which add structural volume to lips, cheeks, jawline, and undereye hollows.
 At Victoria Rose Aesthetics in Pickering, Victoria Rose Cyr, RN BScN, assesses your facial anatomy, discusses your goals, and places each unit personally using conservative dosing for natural, refreshed results.
 All products are Health Canada-approved and stored under cold-chain conditions.
 Book a consultation to map a plan around your specific concerns.